-- Step 5: Add the freshly ground black pepper and stir and add the broth.
+- Step 5: Add the freshly ground black pepper and stir and add the broth along with soaked sunflower seeds.
 Bring the soup mixture to a boil and reduce the heat to medium low.
 (Total Time: 15-17 minutes)

 - Step 6: Partially cover the soup pot and let the soup simmer till all the veggies have disintegrated and very soft.
 Stir the soup mixture a couple of times for better mixing.
 Test by pinching the veggies between your thumb and index finger.
 (Total Time: 18-20 minutes)

 - Step 7: Let the soup cool down for at least 15-20 minutes.
 If you have time, you can wait to let it come to room temperature.
 Puree the soup mixture on high speed until well mixed.
 Serve hot on its own or with a dash of extra-virgin olive oil or toasted sesame seeds.
 (Total Time: 3 minutes)